rollbar/docs/guides/rql.md

 ### Syntax

 Simple-ish queries are supported.
-SELECT, FROM, and WHERE are requried.
+SELECT, FROM, and WHERE are required.
 GROUP BY, ORDER BY, and LIMIT are optional.

 `SELECT *` \*may\* be used (as long as there is no GROUP BY).
 It will